 The Florida island has a central village and not one but two beautiful parks.
 Crandon Park magnificently covers the northern part of Key Biscayne.
 And on the southern part of the island the as pretty Bill Baggs Cape Florida State Park is located.
 Both have the beautiful beaches and palm trees that you associate with Florida islands.

-Key Largo – The gateway to the archipelago of South Florida islands
+13. Key Largo – A gateway Florida island

 The northern and first major island in the Florida Keys is Key Largo.
 At 33 miles (53 km) in length Key Largo is the largest segment of the Keys.
 The island is the gateway to the archipelago of beautiful South Florida islands.